Venktesh-Kavi/programming-fundamentals/vim/vim_notes.md

     3/ c+g+n: change to new word
     4/ go to next occurence (n and . (repeat last command)
 - Copying a method efficiently -> typically we do ^V select the lines via J or K and then Yank it.
 Better approach v%. % finds the matching brace and puts it in visual mode, now yank.
 Method is copied!!!
+- Copying to registers - Vim Yanks does not copy data to system buffer.
+Use "*y or setup vim config to allow Yanks to system buffer.

 ## References
 - https://www.danielmsullivan.com/pages/tutorial_vim.html#:~:text=Vim%20has%20two%20main%20%22modes,spend%20most%20of%20your%20time.